Michelle Badash, MS

 breast cancer.
 Your breasts will be examined for characteristic symptoms, including lumps or thickening, nipple discharge or inversion, redness or changes in the skin or contour of the breast.
 If breast cancer is suspected, the following tests will be done:

 is an x-ray of the breast.
 It can often find tumors that are too small for you or your doctor to feel.
 The accuracy of a mammogram to detect cancer will depend on several factors.
 It may be affected by the size of the tumor, your age, breast density, and the skill of the radiologist.
 Although mammograms are the most sensitive test currently used to evaluate the breast, they will miss 10%-15% of breast cancers.

-An MRI scan may have better accuracy in detecting some tumor types.
+may have better accuracy in detecting some tumor types.
 It may be more accurate in cases where the breast tissue is more dense than usual or when breast cancer of both breasts is suspected.
 MRI scans can also be used if there are conflicting results from other tests, such as a mammogram and ultrasound.